 Group 6: Accounting | Chinese Studies | French | Geography* | Greek & Roman Civilization | Mathematical Physics | Media & Cultural Studies | Medieval Celtic Studies | Politics | Psychological Studies | Statistics | Business (extra 15) | English (extra 15) | Geography*

 - Some subjects may be taken as a double subject (30 credits) in 1st year.
 These subjects are marked with an asterisk*.
 Some double subject options cannot be taken together.
 In the case of Geography, if choosing Geography in Group 6, the only subject you may choose in Group 1 is Geography (this is due to timetabling of subjects in 2nd year)

-- An extra timetabled group of subjects (Group 7) is only relevant for students taking the optional extra 15 credits that are available in Anthropology, Computer Studies, French (beginners), German (beginners), History, International Development, Law, and Spanish (beginners).
+- An extra timetabled group of subjects (Group 7) is only relevant for students taking the optional extra 15 credits that are available in Anthropology, Computer Science, French (beginners), German (beginners), History, International Development, Law, and Spanish (beginners).

 - Subjects requiring 30 credits: beginner French, German and Spanish.
 Students take extra language modules.
 Mathematics (Pure) requires 30 credits in 1st year (groups 1 and 3)

 - Optional 1st year only 15 credit Critical Skills courses can be taken with any subject combination.